 Cruise lines have the challenge of providing for the seaworthiness of an enormous vessel while also providing for the safety of passengers and crew members on long journeys.
 Cruise ship emergency systems, as well as living accommodations, have to be reasonably sufficient to prevent injury to their passengers.

 There have not been a lot of reported boat accident settlements in Maryland.
 Why don't we report our settlements?
-These companies settle with confidentiality clauses that make you give up our first-born child if you breach it.
+These companies settle with confidentiality clauses that make you practically give up your first-born child if you breach the confidentiality.
 Here are settlements in other jurisdictions to give some appreciation of the settlement value of these cases.

 - August 2019, Washington, $4,300,000 Verdict: A man worked as an electrician aboard naval ships.
 While working at a shipyard in Seattle, Washington in the early 1970s, he was exposed to asbestos.
 The asbestos came from the insulation used on the ships.
 Years later, now retired, he is diagnosed with malignant mesothelioma.
 He and his wife file a claim against the insulation manufacturer.
 The husband receives compensation for his suffering, and the wife for the loss of her husband's companionship (loss of consortium).